 The Forces Driving Middle-Aged White People's 'Deaths Of Despair'

-In 2015, when researchers Ann Case and Angus Deaton discovered that death rates had been rising dramatically since 1999 among middle-aged white Americans, they weren't sure why people were dying younger, reversing decades of longer life expectancy.
+In 2015, when researchers Anne Case and Angus Deaton discovered that death rates had been rising dramatically since 1999 among middle-aged white Americans, they weren't sure why people were dying younger, reversing decades of longer life expectancy.

 Now the husband-and-wife economists say they have a better understanding of what's causing these "deaths of despair" by suicide, drugs and alcohol.

 In a follow-up to their groundbreaking 2015 work, they say that a lack of steady, well-paying jobs for whites without college degrees has caused pain, distress and social dysfunction to build up over time.
-The mortality rate for that group, ages 45 to 54, increased by a half-percent each year from 1999 to 2013.
+The mortality rate for that group, ages 45 to 54, increased by a half percent each year from 1999 to 2013.

 Case and Deaton, who are both at Princeton University, spoke with NPR's David Greene about what's driving these trends.
 The interview has been edited for brevity and clarity.

-Note: A previous version of this story incorrectly spelled Anne Case's first name as Ann.